 The Smithsonian Migratory Bird Center has developed the only 100% organic and shade-grown coffee certification available: Bird Friendly.

-With widespread clear cutting for sun coffee plantations, it’s imperative to protect the tropical forest that remains and rehabilitate degraded ecosystems.
+With widespread clear cutting for sun coffee plantations, it is imperative to protect the tropical forest that remains and rehabilitate degraded ecosystems.
 Every cup of Bird Friendly coffee you drink encourages more farmers to grow in the shade, which is good for birds and for people.

-First, the coffee is certified organic, which means managing a healthy soil base and applying no harmful pesticides to the coffee that could otherwise run off into streams and rivers.
+First, the program manages a healthy soil base by applying no harmful pesticides to the coffee that could otherwise run off into streams and rivers.
 This helps reduce the billions of pounds of noxious chemicals injected annually into natural ecosystems that support wildlife and communities.

 This results in better-tasting coffee—its rich flavor comes from beans maturing slowly in the shade.
 Farmers protect water sources for their communities and sequester carbon by managing the forest-like system, which also provides a host of other products like cacao and spices.
 And the premium prices they fetch for Bird Friendly coffee supports their families and local economies.

 This coffee is produced by a cooperative of small farmers in the remote Chanchamayo region of northeast Peru.
 It is shade grown at an altitude of 4,600 – 5,000 feet above sea level and is prepared by the wet method and sun dried outside on cement patios.

 Our Peru La Florida is a grade AA specialty coffee.
 For a brighter taste experience, try this coffee in our Crisp Light Roast.